BrokenSource/BrokenSource/Readme.md

 <sub><b>Note:</b> You might need to replace `/` with `\` on the second command and `python` to `python3` or add `.exe` to it</sub>

 <sub><b>Note:</b> You don't need to use Winget (it's more practical), you can manual install Python and Git following the links above</sub>

+<sub><b>Note:</b> Restarting the shell is only needed on the first time you install Git and Python, as the shell's PATH isn't reloaded dynamically</sub>

 <br>